-LGA has had great success over the years keeping students in school and graduating capped by a 99% graduation rate in 2019 and 100% grad rate in 2020 and 2021.
-In addition to the high grad rate, LGA has a low absentee rate with a Green rating on the Ca School Dashboard and a 4% chronic absentee rate in 2018-2019.
+LGA has had great success over the years keeping students in school and graduating capped by a 100% graduation rate in 2022 as well as in 2020 and 2021.
+LGA?s English Learners are also performing well with 60% making progress on the English Learner Progress Indicator.

-Local data highlights high positive perceptions about the school by students, families and staff.
-The vast majority of families (84% or more), students (85% or more) and staff (75% or more) agree that LGA is effectively preparing students for college/career by developing skills such as: Retaining Knowledge and Concepts in each class, Thinking Critically, Preparation for testing (such as CAASPP, ACT, SAT), Persevering to Solve a Problem, Reading for Understanding in all Subject Areas, Mathematics and Problem Solving, Writing Effectively, Innovating and Communicating Ideas, Thinking and Working Creatively, Working Collaboratively.
+Local data highlights positive perceptions about the school by students, families, and staff with most agreeing that LGA is effectively preparing students for college/career by developing skills such as: Retaining Knowledge and Concepts in each class, Thinking Critically, Preparation for testing (such as CAASPP, ACT, SAT), Persevering to Solve a Problem, Reading for Understanding in all Subject Areas, Mathematics and Problem-Solving, Writing Effectively, Innovating and Communicating Ideas, Thinking and Working Creatively, Working Collaboratively.